-At The Federation of EBSD Schools the power to use reasonable force applies to any member of staff, and any other person to whom the head has authorised to have control or charge of pupils.
+At The Endeavour Federation the power to use reasonable force applies to any member of staff, and any other person to whom the head has authorised to have control or charge of pupils.
 This can also include people to whom the head has given temporary authorisation to have control or charge of pupils such as unpaid volunteers.